Transfer Policy

 AMENDMENT

-This chapter was updated in December 2021 to acknowledge that the fortnightly transfer meeting will be chaired by a Service Manager and to note that Placement with Parents will remain with the Child Protection / Child in Need Service rather than transfer to the Child Looked After Teams, unless there are exceptional circumstances, such as a plan for adoption.
+This chapter was updated in December 2021 to acknowledge that the fortnightly transfer meeting will be chaired by a Service Manager and to note that Placement with Parents will remain with the Child Protection / Child in Need Service rather than transfer to the Child Looked After Teams, unless there are exceptional circumstances, such as a plan for adoption.1.
+Introduction

 The purpose of the case transfer policy is to ensure the effective transfer of cases between social care teams and to ensure that children, families and professionals are kept informed of such changes.